 Ageism Unmasked: Exploring Age Bias and How to End It

-The nationally recognized gerontologist and speaker uncovers ageism's roots, impact, and how each of us can create a new reality of elderhood.
+The nationally recognized gerontologist and speaker uncovers ageism’s roots, impact, and how readers can create a new reality of elderhood.

 THOMAS & MERCER

 A Black rookie LAPD detective must deal with his superiors while scouring the underbelly of the city to uncover the truth behind the murder of a young police recruit.

 GEORGE F. THOMPSON

 Occupying Massachusetts: Layers of History on Indigenous Land

 A photographic meditation on the human occupation of land, with an emphasis on the long presence of Indigenous people in Massachusetts and the impact on the land by waves of settlement by foreign people from all over the world—from the early 1600s to the present day.

 Being Seen: One Deafblind Woman’s Fight to End Ableism